SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

 ## Results and Performance
 After getting the first CI run to pass I kept optimizing the program to maximize the score
-- Sorting based on the `weights / fee` this approach yeilded a score of 91 and was executed under 3-4 seconds and 30-40 seconds for compilation time.
+- Sorting based on the `weights / fee` this approach yielded a score of 91 and was executed in under 3-4 seconds and 30-40 seconds for compilation time.
-- After when I switched over to randomized approach I experimeneted with variation in the number of rounds I performed following is the result for it
+- After when I switched over to the randomized approach I experimented with variations in the number of rounds I performed following is the result of it

 | Rounds  | Score | Time in secs |
 |---------|-------|--------------|